pism/pism/doc/sphinx/manual/practical-usage/mass-conservation.rst

 .. [#] We keep track of :math:`W_{\text{till}} + W`, i.e. the sum of the effective
        thickness of subglacial water stored in till *and* the effective thickness of subglacial water in the transport layer (if applicable).

+.. [#f1] While PISM's mass transport scheme is not proven to be mass-conserving *in every case* (see :cite:`JaroschSchoofAnslow2013`), in most simulations the field is uniformly zero.